ralexrivero/JavaScriptWebProjects/infinity-scroll/README.md

 ## Description

 Infinite scroll displaying images from a stock photo gallery.
+Add immages on the background while the user is scrolling.

 [inifite scroll](https://ralex.me/JavaScriptWebProjects/infinity-scroll/)